Nanotechnology in food

 What is nanotechnology?

-Nanotechnology is the manufacture and use of materials and structures in very small sizes.
+Engineered nanotechnology is a developing science.
+It is the manufacture and use of materials and structures in very small sizes.
 This means those using the 'nanometre scale'.
 A nanometre is one millionth of a millimetre.

 Research into nanotechnology